-\begin{lemma} Let $ST(G)=(T,\mathcal{F})$ be the split tree of a connected graph $G$.
-For any vertex $x\in V(G)$, $T(N(x))$ has at most $2.|N(x)|$ nodes. \end{lemma} \begin{proof} Let $u$ and $v$ be two adjacent nodes in $T(N(x))$ such that $v$ has degree $2$ in $T(N(x))$ and $u$ is on the $x,v$-path.
-Let $a$ be the marker vertex of $G_v$ such that $\rho^{-1}_v(a)=uv$.
+\begin{proof} Let $u$ and $v$ be two adjacent nodes in $T(N(x))$ such that $v$ has degree $2$ in $T(N(x))$ and $u$ is on the $x,v$-path.
+Let $a$ be the marker-vertex of $G_v$ such that $\rho^{-1}_v(a)=uv$.
 Then $a$ has degree $1$ in $G_v$ otherwise, by Corollary \ref{cor:neighbor-node}, node $v$ would have degree $>2$.
-Hence $G_v$ is not prime (the minimum degree of a prime graph is at least $2$), hence it is a star with centre $b$ such that $ab$ is an edge of $G_v$.
+Hence $G_v$ is not prime (a graph with a pendant vertex has a split), hence it is a star with centre $b$ such that $ab$ is an edge of $G_v$.
 Let $w$ be the node neighbor of $v$ such that $\rho^{-1}_v(b)=vw$.
-If $w$ is not a leaf, then $w$ has degree $>2$ in $T(N(x))$, otherwise it would be a star with centre corresponding to $vw$ and the tree would not be reduced.
-So if $T(N(x))$ is directed from $x$, any node of degree $2$ is followed by a node with degree $>2$.
+If $w$ is not a leaf, then $w$ has degree $>2$ in $T(N(x))$, otherwise it would be a star $\rho_w(vw)$ being a degree one marker-vertex and the tree would not be reduced.
+So $T(N(x))$ does not contains two adjacent degree two nodes.
 Hence the result. \end{proof}